LinaSachuk/JavaScript-The-Advanced-Concepts/README.md

   return this.firstName + " " + this.lastName;
 };
 ```

 Only modify your own prototypes.
 Never modify the prototypes of standard JavaScript objects.
+Did You Know?
+As you can see above, JavaScript has object versions of the primitive data types String, Number, and Boolean.
+But there is no reason to create complex objects.
+Primitive values are much faster.

+ALSO:

+- Use object literals {} instead of new Object().

+- Use string literals "" instead of new String().

+- Use number literals 12345 instead of new Number().

+- Use boolean literals true / false instead of new Boolean().

+- Use array literals [] instead of new Array().

+- Use pattern literals /()/ instead of new RegExp().

+- Use function expressions () {} instead of new Function().